At Primal, we spar on day one!

 Sparring in its most fundamental sense is a dynamic exchange of movements with a partner.
 Whether it be grappling or wrestling or striking, the reacting to the uncertainty of at least one stimulus can be considered ‘sparring’.

 This might be as simple as reacting to a partner throwing either an inside low or an outside low kick.
-At this fundamental level, one is required to perceive, choose, plan, and react.
+At this fundamental level, one is required to perceive and act accordingly.

 As the student becomes more comfortable, confident, and competent, at perceiving, choosing, planning, and reacting, we can then begin to adjust the rules (Constraints) to provide more opportunities for action (affordances).